m-onz/bugbountyhunting2024/bug-bounty-hunting.md

 * emergent capabilities -> the abillity to compute
 * can handle inconsistent input -> but always gives inconsistent output

-# what are LLMs
+# What are LLMs

 * garbage in / garbage out generators
 * you must eye ball and verify the output

-# there strengths and weakness
+# LLM strengths and weakness

 hallucination or bulls***?

-# what I'm using LLMs for
+# What I'm using LLMs for

 I don't think LLMs are as useful as they are made out to be but can be useful in some narrow use cases... and as part of automation.